muno17/sqncd/README.md

 ------------- TO DO -------------
 - sqncd
-    - add button functionality
+    - DONE add button functionality
-        - if button clicked, add random note when sqncd, else option to manually assign note
+        - DONE if button clicked, add random note when sqncd, else option to manually assign note
-        - remove note when button unclicked
+        - DONE remove note when button unclicked
-        - monophonic for now
+        - DONE monophonic for now
-    - figure out how to add tempo
+    - DONE figure out how to add tempo
-        - add lights to show tempo on sequencer
+        - DONE add lights to show tempo on sequencer
-    - start, stop, pause buttons
+    - DONE start, stop, pause buttons
     - link midi channel selected to current button layout
-        - make monophonic for now
         - only send to one output for now
         - scan for new midi devices
-    - figure out how to link scales to note selection
+    - DONE figure out how to link scales to note selection
-        - when scale selected, query scale table
+    - DONE scale note table
+    - DONE possibly just create an array instead when scale is picked based on key
+    - DONE ^ would figure out notes based on semitones
     - figure out how to implement octave section
         - default to middle C
         - choose 3 octaves up or down